 Here are some Kerala elephant experiences that you can enjoy during your Kerala visit.

 1. Kerala Elephant Festival- Watch Thrissur Pooram

 Thrissur is best known for its famous Thrissur Pooram Festival, which is the most enchanting spectacle with decorated elephants with brightly colored parasols.
 This Kerala elephant festival is filled with music and fireworks and the biggest attraction is the elephant in Kerala decorated with “nettipattam”.
 The pooram festival highlights include among other things a spectacular procession and display of a large number of decorated elephants in Kudamattom, where there is a rhythmic changing of brightly colored large umbrellas on the top of the elephant which is accompanied by fireworks at night.

 2. Bathe an Elephant in Kodanad

 Since elephant in Kerala is also domesticated on a large scale, there are places where you can see elephant Kerala getting trained and taking baths.
-Kodanad is situated on the south bank of river Periyar, which is around 42 KM from Kochi and the Elephant rescue center for central Kerala forest region is located in Kodanad.
+Kodanad is situated on the south bank of river Periyar, which is around 42 KM from Kochi, and the Elephant rescue center for the central Kerala forest region is located in Kodanad.
 Bathe and massage of elephants and baby elephants are normally done with small flat rocks, and husk of coconuts like shown in the video below.
 Early in the morning at the Kodanad riverside, when mahouts bathe elephants, tourists can get a chance to participate and experience hands-on bathe and massage of elephants at Kodanad.

 3. Elephant Spotting